Post-abolition in Brazil: Marginalization

-Black people in Porto Alegre a few years after abolition, 1895.
+Three black men in Porto Alegre, in 1895, 7 years after abolition.

 The 14th São Paulo Black Consciousness March in 2017.
 The poster reads: "Slavery didn't end, we have nothing to celebrate".

 The abolition of slavery in Brazil in 1888 condemned the blacks to continue living as victims of the system, since they were free, but without education, documents, money, housing, employment, schooling or any other kind of social assistance provided by the State.
 Therefore, the Golden Law was unable to transform the deep economic and social inequalities.
 The master/slave relationship became white/black, both hierarchical.

 The abolition did not allow the blacks to have the same living conditions as the rest of the population, besides not bringing citizenship to the freed blacks.
 Sociologist and political scientist Antônio Carlos Mazzeo, from the São Paulo State University (Unesp), explains that there was little investment in the integration of the blacks into the national economy.
 "When the Golden Law was promulgated, the marginalization of the black man in Brazil happened.
 They were excluded from the economy", he adds.
 He says that this population is still marginalized.
 "Most black people live in favelas, without jobs, in prisons, and don't have access to education.
 Still in Brazil the black population is a systematic victim of racist ideology", he points out.

 After the abolition, the black population went through great socio-economic difficulties, ignored by various sectors of society, which marginalized them and in a certain way pushed them out of the urban centers because of a hygienist policy, being the genesis of the slumming process.
 However, it would not be wise to apply this pattern built by a traditional historiography with the purpose of establishing a universalization of the unemployed, illiterate, lazy, promiscuous black person, etc.

 Even being in a situation of invisibility and exposed to recurring racism, freed blacks were also able to create new social and labor relations.
 With the end of slavery, it was possible to negotiate these new forms of work, for example on the old farms, becoming independent in subsistence farming or in new forms of urban work.
 Dário de Bittencourt and Carlos da Silva Santos are two examples of blacks who were born in the beginning of the 20th century, who had two different social conditions, but were academic intellectuals who were successful in the political world, going against the stereotype established after slavery.

 This historiographical current has been criticized for romanticizing this marginalization of the freedman who was replaced by the European immigrant, a view that places a Paulista context as a single national history, not presenting an explanatory potential for an entire period.